gerardmuchangi-eng/SOC-LAB2026/README.md

 ## Description
 This project focuses on creating a cloud-native honeypot in Microsoft Azure with the goal of logging and analyzing traffic from potential attackers.
 The honeypot is created using a virtual machine that is intentionally left open to the public internet to attract malicious activity.
 All incoming traffic and attack attempts are logged through a configured log forwarding system and the data stored in a centralized repository.
-The repository is connected to a Security Information and Event Management (SIEM) system for monitoring and hreat analysis.
+The repository is connected to a Security Information and Event Management (SIEM) system for monitoring and threat analysis.
 Finally, the project includes development of an attack visualization map that provides a geographic representation of the attacks.

 ## Objectives
 Deploy a cloud-based honeypot in Azure
 Capture real-world attacks
-CEntralize and monitor logs in a SIEM platform (Sentinel) Analyze attack data using KQL queries
+Centralize and monitor logs in a SIEM platform (Sentinel) Analyze attack data using KQL queries
 Use an attack map to visualize attacks